Honda, Arizona reach $5 million settlement over air bags

 Arizona had declined to be part of a joint $85 million settlement with multiple states awarded in August.
 That settlement only made payments to the states but nothing for customer restitution, Brnovich's office said.

-A spokesman for Honda did not immediately return an email message seeking comment Wednesday.
-About the multi-state settlement, the company said it was not acknowledging any wrongdoing.
+Like with the multi-state settlement, Honda said it was not acknowledging any wrongdoing by agreeing to the terms in the Arizona case.
 It asserts the now-bankrupt Takata deceived several automakers about the safety of its airbags.
 Takata pleaded guilty in 2017 to federal criminal fraud charges.

+“The company has thus far replaced more than 16 million defective Takata airbag inflators in its vehicles and made more than 294 million individual attempts to contact owners and urge them to have their recalled Takata airbag inflators replaced,” Honda said in a statement.

 Takata used volatile ammonium nitrate to create a small explosion to inflate air bags in a crash.
 But the chemical can deteriorate over time when exposed to moisture in the air.
 The explosion can blow apart a metal canister and hurl shrapnel into the passenger compartment.